 top of page

 Janusz, Andrew, Andrea Junqueira, and Patrick Cunha Silva.
-“Electoral Role Models: Political Empowerment and Candidate Emergence” Forthcoming in Political Behavior.
+“Electoral Role Models: Political Empowerment and Candidate Emergence.”
+Political Behavior, 47(2), 573-598.

 Cunow, Saul, Scott Desposato, Andrew Janusz, and Cameron Sells.
 2023.Too Much Of A Good Thing?
 Longer Ballots Reduce Voter Participation.”
 Journal of Elections, Public Opinion and Parties.
 1-18.